boa-dev/criterion-compare-action/README.md

-<h3 align="center">criterion-compare</h3>
+# criterion-compare

-<p align="center">Compare the performance of a PR against master</p>
+Compare the performance of a PR against the base branch.

 ---

 > ⚠️ Performance benchmarks provided by this action may fluctuate as load on GitHub Actions does.
 Run benchmarks locally before making any decisions based on the results.

-A GitHub action that will compare the benchmark output between a PR and master, using the project's [criterion.rs](https://github.com/bheisler/criterion.rs/) benchmarks.
+A GitHub action that will compare the benchmark output between a PR and the base branch, using the project's [criterion.rs](https://github.com/bheisler/criterion.rs/) benchmarks.

 ## Example